 Traditionally, manufacturing companies operate in the shadow of the big sellers.
 They drive anonymously to the back doors of retail chains, webshops and wholesalers with pallets full of new stock.
 More and more often, however, this back door remains closed.
 Shops are becoming front portals and are sending their suppliers directly to the end customer’s address, to deliver the products ordered online.
 The manufacturing industry itself is also changing.
 Technological innovations are creating opportunities to develop new sales channels.
 The gap between production, sales and front door is becoming smaller than ever.
 Welcome to the world of omnichannel retail.

 This new model is putting significant pressure on the manufacturing industry.
 A multichannel sales model is a must to survive.
 Where you used to load trucks in series behind the scenes, you suddenly have to pick, pack andship smaller loads.

 This also has implications outside the walls of the company.
 You’ll find yourself with more addresses to deliver to, and a lot less to deliver to each one.
-Chances are, you’ll need the help of several logistics service providers to succeed in this.
+Chances are, you’ll need the help of several logistics service providers to succeed in delivering last minute orders.
 Moreover, everything has to be ever faster and more precise; in our e-commerce economy, there is no room for waiting time.

 From product trader to information trader

 Even if you do not deliver directly to consumers, you will still be affected by these developments.
 Business buyers are also ordinary consumers, who can easily compare theprocess of ordering from your manufacturing company with that of Apple, Adidas or Philips.